Sin comentarios! El trabajo que hacen es excelente. Nos ayuda a audar a toda la gente que lo necesita. Gracias. -Training Participant

 Each calculator in the toolkit allows decision-makers to look at a number of variables relevant for their health centers in order to calculate potential financial benefit achievable through outreach.

 The strategic framework, dimensions of integration, and toolkit are available upon request to Health Center Program Grantees and Primary Care Associations.
-Submit a request for access by clicking here!
+Stayed tuned to learn how to access this resource!

 EAST COAST SISTER C. ABHOLD AWARD RECIPIENTWe are pleased to present the Sister Cecilia B Abhold Award to the North Carolina Community Health Center Association.
 We want to honor their leadership in, advocacy for, and advancement of outreach programs both at the East Coast Migrant Stream Forum and beyond.
 They have remained leaders in outreach and have ensured that the training and development of outreach workers and programs is an essential part of the forum.
 As outreach has grown in popularity and is being incorporated into more conferences and discussions, HOP believes that NCCHCA remains a pioneer, ensuring that the heart and spirit of outreach, all the intangibles, are a core part of the forum.